Powerlearnproject/se-day1-assignment-Unyimix24/README.md

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
 Agile is flexible and iterative, emphasizing continuous feedback and adaptation.
-Waterfall is sequential and rigid, with distinct phases completed in order.
+Waterfall is sequential and rigid, with distinct phases completed in order.Waterfall works well with teams that do not require constant collaboration while Agile is best suited for teams that can collaborate face to face.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.